GSAPP-CDP/Smorgasbord/src/content/modules/23-parametric-visualization-with-grasshopper/index.md

 ## Modules:
 - Importing and Graphing Tabular Data
-- Mapping and Animating Numerical Spatial Data
 - Interpreting Images, Video, and Audio
-- Creating and Rendering 3D Spatial Data
+- Visualization with 3D Scans